Kottayam district: The Chera Perumals of Mahodayapuram (800 – 1102 CE)

-Thekkumkur dynasty (1102 – 1749 CE)
+Thekkumkur dynasty (1102–1749 CE)

 The province Vempolinadu (Bimbali Desam) of the Chera Perumals of Mahodayapuram attained political autonomy in 1102 CE following the Chera-Chola wars of the 11th century CE.
 The Vempolinadu royal family got evolved into two independent branches by the 12th century CE – the southern branch among them later came to be known as the kingdom of Thekkumkur.
 It included the modern-day Taluks of Changanassery, Kanjirappally, Kottayam, and Thiruvalla.
 The kings of the Thekkumkur dynasty are described by the titles Bimbaleeshas and Manikandas in the Sanskrit literary works.
 Vennimala and Manikandapuram were the early headquarters of the Thekkumkur dynasty.
 Later it was transferred to Thazhathangady near the town of Kottayam.
 Thazhathangady is one of the places in Kerala where a church, a mosque, and a Hindu temple co-exist together, which points out the religious harmony that existed under the Thekkumkur Rajas.
-Sometimes the town of Changanassery has also acted as the headquarters of the Thekkumkur dynasty.
+At times, the town of Changanassery acted as headquarters of the Thekkumkur dynasty.

 The Thekkumkur Rajas were vassals to the Kingdom of Cochin until the mid-18th century CE.
-Thekkumkur Rajas also allied with the Kingdom of Cochin and the Kingdom of Odanad (Kayamkulam) against the military invasions of the kingdom of Travancore into its northern kingdoms that occurred during the 1740's.
+Thekkumkur Rajas also allied with the Kingdom of Cochin and the Kingdom of Odanad (Kayamkulam) against the military invasions of the kingdom of Travancore into its northern kingdoms that occurred during the 1740s.
 As a result, Anizham Thirunal Marthanda Varma, the architect of the modern Travancore, attacked and annexed the kingdom of Thekkumkur into Travancore in 1749 during the Battle of Changanassery, after his annexation of Kayamkulam in 1746.
 The Thekkumkur king took refuge in the kingdom of the Zamorin of Calicut following his defeat in the battle.